 Do You Require a Spousal Support Modification?
 Contact Feldstein Family Law Group P.C.
 Today

 Contact the post-divorce modification attorneys at Feldstein Family Law Group P.C. if you have questions about spousal support or need to modify an existing order.
 We can also represent your interests if you wish to contest a Motion to Change.
-To learn more about the services we offer, contact our firm to schedule a free consultation.
+To learn more about the services we offer, contact our firm to schedule a free in-office consultation.
 During your appointment, we can discuss your case, explore your legal options, and start developing a litigation strategy that reflects your legal objectives.

-Call the Feldstein Family Law Group P.C. at (905) 581-7222 to schedule a free consultation.
+Call the Feldstein Family Law Group P.C. at (905) 581-7222 to schedule a free in-office consultation.
 We serve Vaughan, Mississauga, Oakville, Markham, and the surrounding areas in Ontario.
 We also offer our services to residents in Aurora, King City, Newmarket, and the surrounding areas of York Regio.